 What is the difference between M.D. and D.O., and which should you pick as your child’s pediatrician?
 When it comes to caring for patients, there isn’t too much of a difference – though there is a distinct differentiator.

 Difference between M.D. and D.O. doctors

-“Osteopathic medicine has a philosophy,” explains Kari Hortos, D.O., who is the interim senior associate dean and chief academic officer for the Michigan State University College of Osteopathic Medicine – the only school of its kind in the state.
+“Osteopathic medicine has a philosophy,” explains Kari Hortos, D.O., who is the associate dean and chief academic officer for the Michigan State University College of Osteopathic Medicine – the only school of its kind in the state.
 That focus, she says, “is based on what’s called the osteopathic tenets.”

 “The first is that when you look at a person, they are an entire person – body, mind and spirit.
 That’s actually the wholeness of who they are,” she says.
 “No. 2 is that we believe that the body has an inherent ability to self-regulate and heal itself, so we want to make sure we are supporting that process.”